davidfestal/Ceylon-Osgi-Examples/README.md

 ## Requirements common to all the examples

 In order to be able to resolve and start Ceylon module archives (`.car` files) inside an OSGI container, you will first need to install, in the OSGI container, all the bundles of the Ceylon distribution and SDK.

+#### Retrieving the Ceylon Distribution and SDK for OSGI

 These bundles are available in a dedicated place on the Ceylon language web site :

 - as OBR bundle repositories (be careful - they require the `osgi.ee` capability, so you might encounter [this bug](https://issues.apache.org/jira/browse/FELIX-4640)) :

   http://downloads.ceylon-lang.org/osgi/1.1.0/distrib/repository.